ProgramComputer/lwt/docs/howto.md

 ![Image](../img/33.jpg)

 ## Newsfeed
+<a name="feed_imp"></a>

 ### Newsfeed Import

-Here you can download the articles of your newsfeeds (HowTo add a new newsfeed see [here](info.html#new_feed)).
+Here you can download the articles of your newsfeeds (How to add a new newsfeed see [here](info.html#new_feed)).
 If you've set up multiple newsfeeds for your selected language, the link "update multiple feeds" will appear.
 By clicking that link you can update one or more feeds at once.
 If you've selected a newsfeed, a blue circle-arrow will appear as well as the date of your last update.
 A click on the circle-arrow will update your selected newsfeed.
 All downloaded articles will be marked by a bookmark-icon instead of the checkbox, so you can access them immediately.
 If a downloaded article is archived, a red mark will appear.
 An error may occur, when you try to download an article and the link or the text-section of the article is not found.
 Then a yellow warning sign appears, which can be removed temporarily by clicking on it or permanently in [Manage Feeds](info.html#man_feed).
 If you hover over an article title, a description of the article will be shown.
 You can open the article and, if available, the audio in a new window.

 ![Image](../img/37.jpg)
+<a name="man_feed"></a>
 ### Manage Feeds

 Multi Actions for marked newsfeeds: You can update feeds, unset unloadable articles (see [my newsfeeds](info.html#feed_imp)), delete all articles or delete feeds.
 Actions: You can edit, update, delete a feed or follow the link to the newsfeed.

 ![Image](../img/38.jpg)
+<a name="new_feed"></a>
 ### New/Edit Feeds

 Explanations of the input fields